Constitution of the Year VIII

 The Constitution of Year VIII established a legislature of three houses, which was composed of a Conservative Senate of 80 men over the age of 40, a Tribunate of 100 men over the age of 25, and a Legislative Body (Corps législatif) of 300 men over 30 years old.

 The Constitution also used the term "notables".
 The word "notables" had been in common usage under the monarchy.
 It referred to prominent, "distinguished" men — landholders, merchants, scholars, professionals, clergymen and officials.
 The people in each district chose a slate of "notables" by popular vote.
 The First Consul, the Tribunate, and the Corps Législatif each nominated one Senatorial candidate to the rest of the Senate, which chose one candidate from among the three.
-Once all of its members were picked, it would then appoint the Tribunate, the Corps Législatif, the judges of cassation, and the commissioners of accounts from the slate of notables.
+Once all of its members were picked, it would then appoint the Tribunate, the Corps Législatif, the judges of cassation, and the commissioners of accounts from the National List of notables.

 Napoleon held a plebiscite on the Constitution on 7 February 1800.
 The vote was not binding, but it allowed Napoleon to maintain a veneer of democracy.
 Lucien Bonaparte announced results of 3,011,007 in favor and 1,562 against the new dispensation.
 The true result was probably around 1.55 million for it, with several thousand against it.

 This Constitution was amended, firstly, by the Constitution of the Year X, which made Napoleon First Consul for Life.
 A more extensive alteration, the Constitution of the Year XII, established the Bonaparte dynasty with Napoleon as a hereditary Emperor.
 The first, brief Bourbon Restoration of 1814 abolished the Napoleonic constitutional system, but the Emperor revived it and at once virtually replaced it with the so-called "Additional Act" of April 1815, promulgated on his return to power.
 The return of Louis XVIII in July 1815 (following the Hundred Days) saw the definitive abolition of Napoleon's constitutional arrangements.
 The Napoleonic constitutions were completely replaced by the Bourbon Charter of 1814.